choyoon88/pp2-spinner-wheel/README.md

 ## Front Page
 ![frontpage](readme-image/frontpage.png)

 This is a very simple webpage.
-On the top page there is the rule of how the spinner wheel works.
+On the top, there is the rule of how the spinner wheel works.
 In the middle, there's the spinner wheel with a spin button on top of the spinner.

 ## Text Input Areas
 On the right-hand side or on the bottom of the spinner wheel for smaller screen sizes (width size less than 768px), we have 6 text input areas that link to each of the colour cones.
-The typed text on the input area will show up on the corresponding colour cone.
+The typed text on the input area will directly show up on the corresponding colour cone.

 ![small screen mv](readme-image/small%20screen%20movie.gif)

 ## Spinner

-When the user clicks 'spin', the spinner wheel will spin to a random number of angles for 3 seconds.
+When the user clicks 'spin', the spinner wheel will spin to a random number of angle for 3 seconds.
 The selected text depends on the angle of the cone, but for the users perspective the cone that the arrow touches will be selected.
 The text on the selected cone will automatically show up after the statement 'I will...'.

-User can create a sentence by clicking the spin three times and once the last spin is done, an alert message will show up with the finished sentence.
+User can create a sentence by clicking the spin three times and once the last spin is done, an alert message will show up with the finished statement.

 ![spinner wheel demo](readme-image/spinner-demo.gif)